chrisgrieser/nvim-origami/README.md

 			-- uses hlgroups and icons from `vim.diagnostic.config().signs` },
 	},

-	-- can be used with or without `nvim-ufo` pauseFoldsOnSearch = true,
+	pauseFoldsOnSearch = true,
 	foldKeymaps = {
 		setup = true, -- modifies `h` and `l` hOnlyOpensOnFirstColumn = false,
 	},

-	-- feature requiring `nvim-ufo`
-	keepFoldsAcrossSessions = package.loaded["ufo"],
 }
 ```